-The first Java JIT compilers translated methods into native instructions and improved polymorphic method dispatch by deploying techniques such as method customization and splitting invented decades previously for Smalltalk.
+The first Java JIT compilers translated methods into native instructions and improved polymorphic method dispatch by deploying techniques invented decades previously for Smalltalk.
 New innovations in garbage collection and thread synchronization, not discussed in this review, were also made.
 Despite all this effort, Java implementations were still slow.
 More aggressive optimizations had to be developed to accommodate the performance challenges posed by Java's object-oriented features, particularly the polymorphic dispatch of small methods.
 The writers of Sun's Hotspot compiler white paper note: